GianlucaCerilli/RSWE_library/README.md

     $ LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/Fast-DDS/install/lib/
     $ export LD_LIBRARY_PATH
     ```
     and then run the executable again.
+As before, you could have the *libfastcdr.so.1* at a different path from this one, so select the right one.
 ## RSWE library tasks
 The main tasks required for the design of the **RSWE library** are:
 - [x] Create custom messages